Delta Junction —

 Other Uses of the Bison Range

 The bison range is managed for a wide variety of public uses.
 Public groups are encouraged to use the range if the use is compatible with bison management.
-For example, the 1987 Alaska State Blackpowder Rendezvous was held on the bison range during three days in July.
-The bison range is also used for timber sales, hunting, cross-country skiing, agricultural research, dog sledding, trapping, wildlife viewing, fishing, and other activities.
+Uses include hunting, trapping, wildlife viewing, camping, cross-country skiing, educational events, and other activities.

-The bison range starts about 12 miles southeast of Delta Junction on the Richardson Highway.
-During the spring and summer, motorists driving the Richardson Highway from Delta Junction to the Black Rapids Glacier may spot bison along the Delta River.
-The best viewing on the range itself is from mid-July to mid-September.
+The bison range is located east of Delta Junction on the south side of the Alaska Highway, starting at milepost 1408 and extending east to the Little Gerstle River.
+During the spring and summer, motorists driving the Richardson Highway south from Delta Junction to the Black Rapids Glacier may spot bison along the Delta River.
+The best viewing on the bison range is from mid-July to mid-September.
 Binoculars are helpful.
 Wildlife watchers may also see moose, black bears, coyotes, waterfowl, grouse, and other birds.

 Economic Impact of the Bison Range

 The bison herd and Delta Junction State Bison Range make an important contribution to the economy of Delta Junction.
-About 40 hunting parties travel to Delta Junction each year to hunt bison.
-Each group spends about $300 in the community on lodging, gasoline, meals, and groceries.
+Bison hunters spend money in the community on lodging, gasoline, meals, groceries, and landowner fees.
 In addition, the bison range appropriation has been used to pay nearly $1 milliion to local businesses for habitat development.
 Salaries for bison range staff have also contributed to the local economy.

 The Future of the Bison Range

-For more information on the Delta Junction State Bison Range please refer to the Delta Junction Management Plan (PDF 1,032 kB).
-For current land status information, see the Delta Junction Land Status Map (PDF 693 kB).
+For more information on the bison range, please refer to the Delta Bison Species Management Report and Plan.
+For current land status information, see the Delta Junction Bison Range Land Status Map (PDF 693 kB).
 You may also download the KML file which depicts the refuge area boundary.